rphii/bd/README.md

 ### Name of the project (`Prj::name`)
 String of your output file (without extension).
 - **If you're building a library**, precede the name with `lib`.
-- If you're building examples, the name is ignored, instead it create the name based off the specified file(s).
+- If you're building examples, the name is treated like a folder name.
 ### Object directory (`Prj::objd`)
 In this folder all the object (`.o`) and dependency (`.d`) files will be dumped.
 This folder will be deleted **entirely** when cleaning.
 ### Source files (`Prj::srcf`)